pknichols/OMNIeDNA/README.md

 |------|---------------------|
 | **Support** | 6 mm openings to provide support for fragile filter membranes while maximizing the contact area of filtered water |
 | **Mesh** | Fine 2.5 mm mesh for excluding large debris like leaves, sticks, and other material that may be in the water.
 It also provides support for fragile filter membranes, reducing the chances of them ripping during deployments |

-**That's it.** Three pieces.
-Infinite configurations.
-Go get that eDNA. 🧬

 &nbsp;